-The Centre for Sample Survey Methodology (CSSM) undertakes fundamental and contract research, major consulting projects and training in statistical methodology for the design and analysis of sample surveys.
+The Centre for Sample Survey Methodology (CSSM) undertakes fundamental, grant supported and contract research, major consulting projects and professional training in statistical methodology for the design and analysis of sample surveys.
 Its mission is to provide international leadership in statistical theory and practice for sample surveys and censuses, through research, teaching, postgraduate supervision and partnerships with governments and industry.

 Centre for Sample Survey Methodology